N1ceChen/DiffSC/README.md

-The code for 'Diffusion subspace clustering for hyperspectral images'.
+The code of 'Diffusion subspace clustering for hyperspectral images'.